DimpleB0501/eva8/Session_4/README.md

 - Parameters - 8,204
 - Best training accuracy - 98.54 \%
 - Best test accuracy - 97.38 \% <br/>
--
 ### **Analysis**
-- Adding gap layers decreases the number of parameters in the model.
+- Adding GAP layer decreases the number of parameters in the model.
 - There is a drop in test and train accuracy of the model
 - Model is still overfitting

-# Code 6 -

-# Code 7 -  Effect of data augmentation
+# Code 6 - Increase the capacity of the network
 ### **Target**
+- Increase model capacity.
+Add more layers at the end.
 ### **Results**
+- Parameters - 10,764
+- Best training accuracy - 99.14 \%
+- Best test accuracy - 99.18 \% <br/>
 ### **Analysis**
+- The model is not overfitting.
+- Less gap between the train and test accuracy.
+- In the last epochs the train accuracy has been maintained at 99.1 % and test accuracy is maintained at 99.1%

+# Code 7 -  Affect of data augmentation
+### **Target**

+### **Results**
+- Parameters -
+- Best training accuracy -  \%
+- Best test accuracy -  \% <br/>
+### **Analysis**

-# Code 8 -  Learning rate
+# Code 8 -  Affect of Learning rate
 ### **Target**

 ### **Results**